PawkyPenguin/ShowDirStack/README.md

 The first argument is the first color, the second argument the alternate color.
 The third argument specifies the color that the text *after* the prompt should be set to.

 Of course, make sure to replace the above path to showDirStack.sh with the actual path where you cloned your repository.

+## Notes

+By the way, I *highly* recommend adding the following aliases to your `.zshrc`:

+`alias 0='cd -1'
+alias 1='cd -2'
+alias 2='cd -3'
+alias 3='cd -4'`

+This will make life amazing, because you can now navigate to the directories shown by showDirStack very easily.
+Ever had to go to a directory you were at half a minute ago and had to painstakingly navigate back to it?
+Yeah, those days are over.